 This course will give a student a working knowledge of strategic decision making in a marketing context.

-MKM806 - Marketing In Action
+MKM806 - Marketing in Action

 In "Marketing in Action", students work individually and in groups to research current marketing trends, apply them to real-life situations and lead in-class discussions to examine how external trends affect marketing strategy.
 Through this process, students will assess the impact of these trends on an organization's ability to attain its goals, and recommend a suitable marketing response.
 Using a computer simulation, students will assume the role of marketing managers, conducting market analysis to identify attractive marketing opportunities, and developing marketing plans to achieve company goals in a competitive environment.
 Students will also develop their marketing professionalism and networking abilities through involvement in American Marketing Association activities.

-CPP100 - Co-op Professional Practice
+CPP100 - Co-op Professional Theory

 Co-operative (co-op) education is meant to provide students with the opportunity to integrate academic learning with relevant work experience.
 It also provides the opportunity for students to learn more about themselves and their chosen field of study.

 The purpose of co-op education is to enable students to make a smooth transition from the academic setting to a work environment.